cms-nanoAOD/nanoAOD-tools/README.md

 ## Checkout instructions: LLP-specific

-Using recent CMSSW release which is shipped with all the required software.
+Using recent CMSSW release which is shipped with all the required software (especially tensorflow C++ API v1.6).
 ```
 cmsrel CMSSW_10_2_0_pre2
 cd CMSSW_10_2_0_pre2/src